castorini/anserini/docs/experiments-cord19-extra.md

-## Title: Ingesting CORD-19 into Solr and Blacklight
+## Ingesting CORD-19 into Solr and Blacklight
 To begin, ensure that you have:

 - Ruby 2.6.5, and Ruby on Rails 6.0+ installed.